Lucastera/SoftwareEngineering/Meeting Minutes/Meeting 5.md

   ### Code review
 It can be done using LLama3, but the workload and feasibility are uncertain.
 There are few open projects on GitHub for Llama's code review.
   ### Code auto-modification
 Code standardization and code review, C++ open-source tools, the feasibility of large language models is low.

   - https://github.com/akof1314/CoolFormat  - Last updated six years ago.
     Corresponding CSDN article: https://blog.csdn.net/akof1314/article/details/5355948

  -  https://github.com/prettier/prettier - Does not change variable names, only modifies formatting, and is only for JavaScript.

-### Code explanation Website-style code explanation and comments
+### Code explanationWebsite-style code explanation and comments

 ### Code completion
 - https://github.com/val-town/codemirror-codeium  - Based on Codeium for code completion, supporting multiple languages.
 - https://github.com/microsoft/PyCodeGPT - Can it complete Python?
 However, the cost of training the model is very high.

 ### Code rewriting